kelferdm/ResumeRM/content/portfolio/work1.md

 Population size:
 There are some larger county size represented here, but they are largely under 250,000.

 Lower Right:
 Income Range:
 The counties with no-kill shelters are primarily in the ranges of $50k and below.

-![Screenshot_BFAS][1]
+![Screenshot_BFAS1][1]

-> The Big Oxmox advised her not to do so, because there were thousands of bad Commas, wild Question Marks and devious Semikoli, but the Little Blind Text didn't listen.
-She packed her seven versalia, put her initial into the belt and made herself on the way.
+> Are all of these significant?
+Are some of these heavier in significance?
+How would that affect our targets for no-kill by 2025?

 ## Limitations of a descriptive data set for actionable insights